NHS Compensation Payouts Guide

 What Are NHS Compensation Payouts?

 In the UK, the National Health Service delivers the vast majority of healthcare services.
-When these services are not up to standard and result in harm or injury to a patient, it may be necessary to make a medical negligence compensation claim to get your life back on track.
+When these services are not up to standard and result in harm or injury to a patient, making a medical negligence compensation claim may be necessary to get your life back on track.

 You may feel conflicted about this.
 Tales of underfunding are rife in the media, and you may worry that making a claim against the NHS will add to its financial burden.

-However, in 1995 the government set up NHS Resolution (formerly known as the NHS Litigation Authority) as the claims management wing of the NHS.
+However, in 1995, the government set up NHS Resolution (formerly known as the NHS Litigation Authority) as the claims management wing of the NHS.
 The system operates like an insurance company.
-All NHS trusts pay into the scheme so, when a successful claim is made, the payment comes from the NHS Resolution pot and not from the NHS budget.
+All NHS trusts pay into the scheme, so when a successful claim is made, the payment comes from the NHS Resolution pot, not the NHS budget.

 What’s the average payout for medical negligence?

-The idea behind medical negligence payouts is that the compensation should restore you to the standard of living you had before the incident.
+The idea behind clinical negligence compensation payouts is that the compensation should restore you to the standard of living you had before the incident.
 It’s hard to nail down average payouts as the settlement depends on the specifics of your claim.

-The Judicial College publish guidelines for claims related to medical negligence, but these are just guidelines, and individual cases will differ.
+The Judicial College publishes guidelines for claims related to medical negligence, but these are just guidelines, and individual cases will differ.

 Factors influencing compensation amounts

-Compensation in medical negligence cases consists of general damages and special damages.
+When you claim compensation in medical negligence cases, the amount consists of general damages and special damages.

 General damages

 General damages compensate you for the pain and suffering the injury has caused you.
-It takes into account the severity of the injury, what your prognosis is, and the impact this injury has had (and will continue to have) on your ability to enjoy life.
+It considers the severity of the injury, your prognosis, and the impact this injury has had (and will continue to have) on your ability to enjoy life.

 Usually, you’ll have a medical assessment to evaluate the various aspects of your injury and how it has impacted your life.